Peter III of Russia: Early life

 Two years later, Peter's maternal aunt Elizabeth became Empress of Russia.
 As she had no children of her own, she brought Peter from Germany to Russia and proclaimed him her heir presumptive in the autumn of 1742.
 Previously in 1742, the 14-year-old Peter was proclaimed Grand Duke of Finland during the Russo-Swedish War (1741–1743), when Russian troops held Finland.
 This proclamation was based on his succession rights to territories held by his childless great-uncle, the late Charles XII of Sweden, who also had been Grand Duke of Finland.
 About the same time, in October 1742, he was chosen by the Swedish parliament to become heir presumptive to the Swedish throne.
 However, the Swedish parliament was unaware of the fact that he had also been proclaimed heir presumptive to the throne of Russia, and when their envoy arrived in Saint Petersburg in November, it was too late.
 Also in November, Peter converted to Eastern Orthodoxy under the name of Pyotr Feodorovich, and was created Grand Duke of Russia.
 The words "Grandson of Peter the Great" (внук Петра Великого) were made an obligatory part of his official title, underscoring his dynastic claim to the Russian throne, and it was made a criminal offence to omit them.

 Empress Elizabeth arranged for Peter to marry his second cousin, Sophia Augusta Frederica (later Catherine the Great), daughter of Christian August, Prince of Anhalt-Zerbst, and Princess Joanna Elisabeth of Holstein-Gottorp.
+Only a few weeks before this arrangement, Peter, aged sixteen, had contracted and survived smallpox.
+Though handsome before the disease, Peter's health and appearance were left so ravaged that Empress Elizabeth chose to introduce Peter to his future bride in a room dark enough to obscure his scarring.

 Sophia formally converted to Russian Orthodoxy and took the name Ekaterina Alexeievna (i.e., Catherine).
 They married on 21 August 1745.
-The marriage was not a happy one but produced one son, the future Emperor Paul I, and one daughter, Anna Petrovna (9 December, 1757– 8 March, 1759).
+The marriage was not a happy one but produced one son, the future Emperor Paul I, and one daughter, Anna Petrovna (9 December 1757– 8 March 1759).
 (Note: Not to be confused with the Grand Duchess of the same name) Catherine later claimed in her private writings that Paul was not fathered by Peter; that, in fact, they had never consummated the marriage.
 During the sixteen years of their residence in Oranienbaum, Catherine took numerous lovers, while her husband did the same in the beginning.